-Current projects include efforts to create fully protected marine reserves in New Caledonia, the Austral Islands of French Polynesia, South Georgia and the South Sandwich Islands, and Northern Mariana Islands and to fully complete the process to create three announced marine reserves: Australia’s Coral Sea, Easter Island Marine Park and the Kermadec Ocean Sanctuary in New Zealand.
+Current projects include efforts to create marine reserves in New Caledonia, the Austral Islands of French Polynesia, and South Georgia and the South Sandwich Islands, and to complete the process to create two marine protected areas (MPAs) that governments have announced: Australia’s Coral Sea Marine Park and the Kermadec Ocean Sanctuary in New Zealand.
+MPAs that governments have already designated as a result of our work include Rapa Nui Marine Protected Area and Motu Motiro Hiva Marine Park in Chile, and Revillagigedo Archipelago National Park in Mexico.

 The waters around French Polynesia, a French overseas territory in the South Pacific Ocean, are home to 21 species of sharks and an exceptional coral reef system that supports 176 coral and 1,024 fish species.